jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.6.2 Security Assertion Markup Language (SAML)
     - Security Assertion Markup Language (SAML): an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
+    - Frequently used to integrate cloud services and provides the ability to make authentication and authorization assertions
     - SAML provides SSO capabilities for browser access
     - SAML is a popular SSO standard on the internet - used to exchange authentication and authorization (AA) information
     - Organization for the Advancement of Structure Information Standards (OASIS) maintains it